Book Events: The Law of Capitalism

 28 October 2025

-Adorno Lectures Review
+Adorno Lectures Reviews

 Review of the three Adorno Lectures I delivered at the Institut für Sozialforschung in Frankfurt 22-24 October